Agriculture and fisheries

 In Belgium, sea fishing falls within the exclusive competence of the Flemish Region, under the 1994 cooperation agreement between the Federal authorities, the Communities and the Regions.
 In the Walloon Region and in the Brussels-Capital Region, only recreational fishing and freshwater fish farming (mostly trout) takes place.

 These last few years, the Belgian fishing fleet has been significantly reduced in order to adapt its capacity (engine power and tonnage) to the fishing opportunities and in order to improve the profitability of the sector.
-Belgium thus has contributed to reducing the overcapacity of the European fleet.
-The Belgian fleet includes some 80 vessels, mostly trawls suited for flatfish (sole, plaice,…).
+Belgium has thus contributed to reducing the overcapacity of the European fleet.
+The Belgian fleet includes fewer than 80 vessels, mostly trawls suited for flatfish (sole, plaice,…).
 On a market value basis, the sole represents 50% of the total landings by the Belgian fleet.
 The Belgian fleet also catches cod and approximately 15% of crustaceans and shellfish, mostly shrimps and scallops.

 The reform of the CFP of 2014 has set the catch rates that can produce the maximum sustainable yield (MSY), to be attained progressively between 2015 and 2020, for all fish species.
 Too much fishing is not sustainable, insufficient fishing is not profitable.
 The MSY is the best objective for both sustainable and profitable fisheries.

 Another achievement of the reform of the CFP is the progressive prohibition of discarding, involving the discharge of unwanted fish into the sea.
 This prohibition is combined with the obligation to land the fish caught.
 As a matter of fact, some 25% of the fish caught are discharged into the sea, implying a very low survival rate after the discharge.
 The fish discharged can include undersized fish, species on which fishing is prohibited or species subject to catch limits.
 In order to reduce this waste, all catches must progressively be landed between 2015 and 2019, except for the species on which fishing is prohibited and the species having a high survival rate after the discharge.
+In 2019, the landing obligation will be generalised.
 Noting that a certain level of discharges is inevitable, Belgium calls for more selective fishing gear and for fishing techniques reducing discards.

 - http://lv.vlaanderen.be/nl/visserij (only available in Dutch)